dghubble/warp/README.md

     }

-A Route struct collects together a pattern, its handler, and a collection of rules that must be satisfied for the request to match the route.
+A Route struct collects together a pattern, its handler, and a collection of Rules that must be satisfied for the request to match the route.
 HTTP Method (GET, POST, etc.) rule requirements are quite common so ServeMux provides convenience methods `mux.Get(pattern, handler)`, etc. for each verb.